-The next week we were inspired by an incredible post on the blog Love, Light, Laughter and Chocolate about the loss of Meghan, a little girl whose story and memory are changing the world by raising awareness about securing furniture and other home safety.
+We posted a couple of weeks ago about what not to say to someone who’s grieving.
+The following week, we read a great post on the blog Love, Light, Laughter and Chocolate about the loss of Meghan, a little girl whose story and memory are changing the world by raising awareness about securing furniture and other home safety.
 Kim’s post on how she remembers Meghan every year on her Angel Day is a grief must-read.
-If you are not one of the 100,000 people and counting who have already read it you can find it here.
+If you are not one of the 100,000 people and counting who have already read it, you can find it here.

-Like so many of the other phrases on our list, this comes from a place of goodintention.
-No one wants a good person to feel guilty.
-Guilt sucks.
+Like so many of the other phrases on our not-to-say list, this comes from a place of good intention.
 The person didn’t intend for the death to happen.
-In many cases it really, truly wasn’t their fault.
-So of course we want to tell them not to feel guilty.
-Here is the problem: you can’t change how someone feels.
+In many cases, it wasn’t their fault.
+So, of course, you want to tell them not to feel guilty.
+But, here is the problem: you can’t change how someone feels.
 Sit with that a minute.
-I am going to say it again.
+I am going to repeat it.
 You can’t change how someone feels.

-Now, the cognitive behavioral therapist in me knows there is a whole other discussion around thoughts and feelings and therapy that we could have here, but that is a conversation for another day.
-What we are talking about here is what you as a regular old friend can and should do for someone grieving (or what you can’t and shouldn’t do).
+Now, the cognitive-behavioral therapist in me knows there is a whole other discussion around thoughts and feelings and therapy that we could have here, but that is a conversation for another day.
+Today, we are talking about what you can and should do for someone grieving (or what you can’t and shouldn’t do).

 We suck at death, dying, and grief in our society.
 We don’t want to sit with pain and despair, but we usually can grant those emotions to grievers (at least for a little while).
 Guilt though?
-That is just too much for us to sit with.
+That is just too much to bear.
 Something about guilt makes us think it is an emotion we should dispute and try to quash.
-Guilt suddenly makes us think we have permission to argue with a griever about their feelings.
+Guilt suddenly makes us feel we have permission to argue with a griever about their feelings.

 Well, meet Kim.
 Check out her blog.
 Read Meghan’s story.
 Check out Meghan’s Hope.
-Kim feels guilty about her daughter’s death and that is okay.
+Kim feels guilty about her daughter’s death, and that is okay.
 Really.
 She isn’t consumed by it.
 She doesn’t fixate on it at the expense of other things in her life.
 She has been able to acknowledge it while continuing to grow.
 What does she say about her guilt?

 So next time you are thinking of telling a griever how to feel or how not to feel, think of Kim.
-She is sharing her story and she is saving lives.
+She is sharing her story, and she is saving lives.
 She is reflective of what she has been through and the feelings that come with that.
-She is keeping Meghan’s memory alive and she is keeping others from the same tragic loss.
+She is keeping Meghan’s memory alive, and she is keeping others from the same tragic loss.
 She is writing and mommy-ing and eating chocolate.
-She still feels guilty and that’s okay.
+She still feels guilty, and that’s okay.
 Really.